 A Senior Neurologist Design

 As a retired neurologist from forty years of patient care, I found myself on rehabilitation after a hip replacement.
 One month after graduating from a two-hands walker, I started a daily experimentation with the canes and crutches suggested by my physical therapist but also with a simple walking stick I had owned before.
-That generic walking stick, ended up being my regular aid for all my walking at home and outdoors while recuperating from surgery.
+That generic walking stick was much better than the canes for all my walking at home and outdoors while recuperating from surgery.